Development and Marketing Experience Jump-Starts Not-For-Profit CCRC Community

 - An initial interest survey indicated potential residents needed more information about the CCRC concept.
 In response, LCSD held a series of educational workshops to build interest and answer questions.

 - From September 2012 to October 2013, the community secured 229 Priority Sales Deposits from individuals interested in Heron’s Key as a prospective residence.
-These fully refundable deposits allowed prospects to secure a priority position to select their residences when sales began and also allowed the group of early supporters to serve as sounding board for decisions impacting the development.
+These fully refundable deposits allowed prospects to secure a priority position to select their residences when sales began and also allowed the group of early supporters to serve as sounding board for decisions impacting the senior living development.

 - The team secured a harbor-front sales office location with a “million-dollar view” to provide a pleasant, local place that set the stage for strong resident sales.